radhofan/kuasar-rag-system/README.md

 1. **FastAPI**: Provides the API layer for document upload and querying.
 2. **Ollama**: Hosts the local LLM (Llama-3) for generating responses.
 3. **ChromaDB**: Stores document embeddings for current and future use.
-4. **Docker**: Containerizes the entire setup for simplified deployment.
+4. **Docker**: Containerizes the FastAPI and Ollama for setup and deployment.

 ### Core Logic